jbcodeforce/db-play/docs/postgres.md

 ### Run Postgres locally

-Set the environment variables: `source setenv.sh LOCAL`.
+Set the environment variables `POSTGRESQL_USER,POSTGRESQL_HOST, POSTGRESQL_PWD` in the setenv.sh tool and then use the command: `source setenv.sh LOCAL`.

 Under the postgresql folder: